-Our lead clinical development program, rindopepimut, is a peptide-based immunotherapy that targets the tumor specific molecule called EGFRvIII, a functional variant of the naturally expressed epidermal growth factor receptor ("EGFR"), a protein which has been well validated as a target for cancer therapy.
-Unlike EGFR, EGFRvIII is not present in normal tissues, and has been shown to be a transforming oncogene that can directly contribute to the cancer cell growth.
-EGFRvIII is commonly present in glioblastoma multiforme, or GBM, the most common and aggressive form of brain cancer, and has also been observed in various other cancers such as lung, liver, and head and neck cancer.
-The Food and Drug Administration ("FDA") has granted orphan drug designation for rindopepimut for the treatment of EGFRvIII expressing GBM as well as fast track designation.
+Our lead clinical development program, rindopepimut, is a peptide-based immunotherapy that targets the tumor specific molecule called EGFRvIII, a functional variant of the naturally EGFR, a protein which has been well validated as a target for cancer therapy.
+Unlike EGFR, EGFRvIII is not present in normal tissues and has been shown to be a transforming oncogene that can directly contribute to cancer cell growth.
+EGFRvIII is commonly present in glioblastoma or GB, also commonly referred to as glioblastoma multiforme or GBM, the most common and aggressive form of brain cancer.
+The rindopepimut vaccine is composed of the EGFRvIII peptide linked to a carrier protein called Keyhole Limpet Hemocyanin (KLH) and administered together with the adjuvant GM-CSF.
+The Food and Drug Administration (FDA) and the European Medicines Agency (EMA) have both granted orphan drug designation for rindopepimut for the treatment of EGFRvIII expressing GB and the FDA has also granted Fast Track designation.

-In April 2008, we and Pfizer Inc. ("Pfizer") entered into a License and Development Agreement (the "Pfizer Agreement") under which Pfizer was granted an exclusive worldwide license to rindopepimut.
-The Pfizer Agreement also gave Pfizer exclusive rights to the use of EGFRvIII vaccines in other potential indications.
-The Pfizer Agreement also provided for reimbursement by Pfizer of all costs incurred by us in connection with the collaboration since the effective date.
+In April 2008, we and Pfizer Inc. (Pfizer) entered into a License and Development Agreement (the "Pfizer Agreement") under which Pfizer was granted an exclusive worldwide license to rindopepimut.
+The Pfizer Agreement provided for reimbursement by Pfizer of all costs incurred by us in connection with the collaboration since the effective date.

-On September 1, 2010, we received written notice (the "Pfizer Notice") from Pfizer of termination with respect to the Pfizer Agreement.
-The Pfizer Notice was given under a provision of the Pfizer Agreement which permitted termination at any time and for any reason, upon 60-days' written notice to us.
-The Pfizer Notice did not state a reason for termination.
 In November 2010, the Pfizer Agreement was terminated (the "Pfizer Termination") and all rights to rindopepimut were returned to us.
+Pfizer did not provide a reason for termination.
 Effective with the Pfizer Termination, Pfizer is no longer funding the development of rindopepimut.

 The Phase 1 (VICTORI) and Phase 2a (ACTIVATE) studies of EGFRvIII immunotherapy were led by collaborating investigators at the Brain Center at Duke Comprehensive Cancer Center in Durham, North Carolina and at M.D.
-Anderson Cancer Center in Houston, Texas and enrolled 14 and 18 evaluable patients, respectively.
-An extension of the Phase 2a study (ACT II) at the same two institutions evaluated 22 additional GBM patients treated in combination with maintenance temozolomide (TMZ) (the current standard of care).
+Anderson Cancer Center in Houston, Texas and enrolled 14 and 18 evaluable GB patients, respectively.
+An extension of the Phase 2a study (ACT II) at the same two institutions evaluated 22 additional GB patients treated in combination with maintenance temozolomide (TMZ) (the current standard of care).

-We initiated a Phase 2b/3 randomized study (ACT III) of rindopepimut combined with standard of care, TMZ, versus standard of care alone in patients with GBM in over 30 sites throughout the United States.
+We initiated a Phase 2b/3 randomized study (ACT III) of rindopepimut combined with standard of care, TMZ, versus standard of care alone in patients with GB in over 30 sites throughout the United States.
 In December 2008, we announced an amendment to convert the ACT III study to a single-arm Phase 2 clinical trial in which all patients were to receive rindopepimut in combination with temozolomide.
 The decision, which followed the recommendation of the Independent Data Monitoring Committee, was based on the observation that the majority of patients randomized to the control (standard of care) arm withdrew from this open-label study after being randomized to the control arm.
 Patients participating in the control arm of the study were offered the option to receive treatment with rindopepimut.
-Under this amendment, the ACT III study provided for a multi-center, non-randomized dataset for rindopepimut in patients with newly diagnosed GBM.
+Under this amendment, the ACT III study provided for a multi-center, non-randomized dataset for rindopepimut in patients with newly diagnosed GB.